mrochon/b2cief-upload/README.md

 PowerShell script which:
 1. Modifies the xml of a set of IEF policies replacing them with values from the target B2C tenant and an optional configuration (useful if policies need to be used in different tenants - Dev, QA, etc. - with different REST urls, key names, etc.)
 2. Optionally uploads the files to a B2C tenants
+3. Separate command to download all policies from a tenant

 ## Usage